hibaa-a/ETL/README.md

    (f) Vehicle file had (1999387 rows × 6 columns) values and after the cleaning process we had (1518391 rows × 6 columns) value counts.

-   (h) The clean pandas dataframes were uploaded to postgresql.
+   (g) The clean pandas dataframes were uploaded to postgresql.

 # Data Engineering